The Last Perfect Summer of Richard Dawlish: a Dottie Manderson mystery book 4

 She kissed his cheek again.
 Richard felt she was in danger of incurring her parents’ wrath.
 He was about to tell her he wasn’t upset by the cold shoulders around him or the comments, but she carried on speaking.

 ‘Algy, Michael and the rest of them are planning a little drinks party in the pavilion.
 They’ve snaffled a couple of crates, Mike said, and I’m going down to join them now.
 Algy is bringing Dreary Deirdre, but in spite of that it should be laugh.
 You could come too, it’ll be good to let our hair down away from this stuffy lot.
+And you can keep that awful limpet Reggie away from me.
 What about it?’

 It sounded like a good idea to Richard.

 ‘And you never know,’ Miranda said softly for his ear alone, ‘you and I might finally get some time alone, if you know what I mean.’
 She gave him a wicked smile.
-He knew exactly what she meant.
+Yes, he thought, he knew exactly what she meant.

 ‘I don’t know.
 They didn’t invite me, they might prefer it if I didn’t come along.
 I was thinking of getting back to my lodgings.’